gniewomir/betting-rec-task/docs/ADD-race-conditions.md

 ### (not relevant) Idempotent requests

 If we can make assumption, that there can be only one bet on one game per user, we can utilize PUT http method and make bet endpoint idempotent and returning existing bet, if i.e. combination of customer uuid and game uuid, are found in bets table.
-But it is in fact relevant, as this safeguard still depends on how we isolate concurrent database transactions underneath/do we use locking/if whole process is enclosed in transaction or only persisting changes etc. So, nice to have, but it has to be built on top of actual solution to stated problem.
+But it is in fact not relevant, as this safeguard still depends on how we isolate concurrent database transactions underneath/do we use locking/if whole process is enclosed in transaction or only persisting changes etc. So, nice to have, but it has to be built on top of actual solution to stated problem.

 ### (not relevant) Balance constraints on database level